tinylamb/Projects/README.md

 **AVL tree [√]** - Implement AVL tree

-**Graph from links** - Create a program that will create a graph or network from a series of links.
+**Graph from links AdjList implemention [√]** - Create a program that will create a graph or network from a series of links.

 **Eulerian Path** - Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph  through every node and finishes at another node.
 A Eulerian cycle is a eulerian Path that starts and finishes at the same node.